There’s no evidence gene editing can rapidly bring desirable new crops to market. By Jonathan Matthews and Claire Robinson

 Incidentally, Calyxt even pulled the trick of marketing its Calyno soybean oil – from its gene-edited soybeans – as “non-GMO”, even though their beans were genetically engineered.
 Governments all over the world (including in the UK, EU, and Canada) are being lobbied by the GMO industry and its allies to let agbiotech firms continue this deception and exempt gene-edited GMOs from GMO and novel foods regulations.

 Another gene editing fiasco

 The decline of Calyxt’s gene-edited soybean follows a fiasco in 2020, in which Cibus touted its herbicide-tolerant canola as a gene editing success, only later to claim that the canola was not gene edited at all but resulted from a spontaneous mutation in the lab – essentially an accident in a petri dish.
-The U-turn came after independent scientists announced that they had developed a test that could detect the canola in imports to the EU – a problem for Cibus since, if it were gene-edited, it would be a GMO and its presence in EU imports would have been illegal.
+The U-turn came after independent scientists announced that they had developed a test that could detect the canola in imports to the EU – a problem for Cibus since, if it were gene-edited, it would be a GMO that has not yet been authorised by the EU authorities, so its presence in EU imports would have been illegal.

 If Calyxt’s gene-edited soybean disappears from the market and if Cibus is telling the truth about its canola not being gene edited, then that leaves only the Japanese tomato – that took a decade and a half to develop – as the sole commercialised representative of this supposedly revolutionary technology.